GoGlove/android-sdk/README.md

 ```

 ###Messages
-The following is the structure for event types that go to/from the GoGlove service
+The following is the structure for event types that come from GoGlove
 ```Java
 public enum GoGloveMessageType {
     CONNECTED, //Event sent when a GoGlove is connected